Chekote/minecraft_modpack2/README.md

 Donate: Not Available, [Download](http://adf.ly/fM5Xa), IRC: Not Available, License: Not Available, [Minecraft Forum](http://www.minecraftforum.net/topic/561673-172-the-twilight-forest-v203-updated-to-minecraft-17), Reddit: Not Available, Source: Not Available, [Spotlight](https://www.youtube.com/watch?v=SdPwMvbJOuM), [Twitter](https://twitter.com/Benimatic)

+##Underground Biome Constructs 0.5h by Exterminator Jeff, Grom PE & Zeno410

+Overhauls the underground experience with Underground Biomes that define the rock types present.
+These biomes occur differently to the surface biomes making exploration underground more interesting.

+This is a revision and extension of the outstanding Underground Biomes mod, originally by ExterminatorJeff and later by GromPE.
+Originally Constructs added stairs, walls, and buttons in almost all of the UB stones, including smoothstone, cobble, and brick versions.
+This new version adds many more features and fixes listed on the Minecraft Forum page.
+A link to the original Underground Biomes mod is later in the page.

+Donate: Not Available, [Download](http://www.curseforge.com/media/files/787/113/UndergroundBiomesConstructs-1.7.2-0.5h.jar), IRC: Not Available, [License](http://wiki.creativecommons.org/Public_domain), [Minecraft Forum](http://www.minecraftforum.net/topic/2314333-172-164-underground-biomes-constructs), Reddit: Not Available, [Source](https://github.com/Zeno410/UndergroundBiomes), [Spotlight](https://www.youtube.com/watch?v=pGCd0JYDNfM), Twitter: [Exterminator Jeff](https://twitter.com/ExterminatorJef), [Grom PE](https://twitter.com/Grom_PE), [Zeno410](https://twitter.com/Zeno410)

 ##What am I looking at (Waila) 1.5.2 by ProfMobius

 Waila is an extension for NEI.
 It will show in the tooltip what mod an item is from.
 Since the tooltip contains the mod name, you can also easly parse items per mods.
 But that's not all !
 Leveraging an extended NEI HUD, it is also capable of showing the name of blocks and mods ingame, right on top of your screen.
 If this is not enough, it comes with a few integrated modules to show internal information of some specific blocks.
 For now, BC tanks have been implemented (shows the content, capacity and amount of fluid) and IC2 machines (shows the In/out voltage).